IBM/aspera-cli/README.erb.md

 Gems, or remove your ed25519 key from your `.ssh` folder to solve the issue.
 Note, this is temporarily fixed in version 0.9.24, but those type of key will just be ignored.

 # Release Notes

+* version 0.9.27

+	* can send email with SMTP

 * version 0.9.26